 The types of restrictive covenant include:

-- non-dealing covenants – this prevents a former employee from dealing with clients, customers and suppliers who still work for the former employer regardless of which party it was that approached the other
+- non-dealing covenants– this prevents a former employee from dealing with clients, customers and suppliers of the former employer regardless of which party it was that approached the other

 Why impose restrictions?

-It is not surprising employers wish to impose restrictions on the use of information by ex-employees, particularly when it is considered that every business has confidential information and knowledge that is integral to its overall success.
-This includes but is not limited to client identities, requirements, pricing, suppliers and knowledge of the workforce including the future business strategy.
+It is not surprising employers wish to impose restrictions on the use of information and the exploitation of business relationships by ex-employees, particularly when it is considered that every business has confidential information, knowledge and contacts that are integral to its overall success.
+Businesses have ownership of goodwill, client identities, requirements, pricing, suppliers and knowledge of the workforce including future business strategy.
+These things can all be included in the definition of “legitimate business interests” and employers will want to prevent others from using or damaging them.

 How long should a covenant be?